 Under the management assistance, KLM provided a team of four executives for a period of three years from February 1, 1983.
 Former KLM director of operations and Boeing 747 pilot Leen van Ryswyk headed the group from Holland and took up the position of deputy general manager of Air Niugini.
-One of the early tasks of the KLM team would be to look at the other recommendations of the McKinsey Report and provide conclusions.

-In 1983, Air Niugini provided an alljet service to the New Guinea Islands region with the inauguration of F28 flights to Hoskins in New Britain - the eleventh of 20 domestic ports to get jet transport - on March 31.
+One of the early tasks of the KLM team would be to look at the other recommendations of the McKinsey Report and provide concluion with the inauguration of F28 flights to Hoskins in New Britain - the eleventh of 20 domestic ports to get jet transport - on March 31.
 At the same time, Dash 7s opened up services to another Highlands port, Tari.
 On May 5, Mr. Philemon pressed the button to officially activate the new computer system, remarking that Air Niugini was "the acknowledged leader in modern technology in Papua New Guinea."